Being Tortured Makes You Evil

 "The healthy man does not torture others.
 Generally, it is the tortured who turn into torturers.

 , but the individual is uncooperative?
 No worries, just strap them to a table and go to town for a while.
-That's right, if you inflict enough pain on someone, they WILL turn evil.
+That's right, if you inflict enough pain on someone, they WILL be consumed by hatred and turn evil.
 Somehow.
 Sometimes handwaved

 by throwing the word 'brainwashing' around, but more often than not, it comes down to this simple theory: Pain is bad, so if you add enough pain to someone, they become bad!